OtokseDom/OtokseDom/README.md

 ## ⚡ Fun Facts

-- 🎮 Competitive gamer - Valorant and League of Legends enthusiast
+- 🎮 Competitive gamer - Valorant and League of Legends player
 - 📸 Aspiring photographer and videographer
 - 🎞️ Film production hobbyist
-- 💻 Completed **1,259 contributions** in the last year
 - 🌍 Passionate about traveling and exploring new cultures
 - 💡 Always exploring the intersection of technology and creativity